flaviouk/standard-monorepo/README.md

   $ standard-monorepo list

 OPTIONS
   -h, --help         show CLI help

-  --[no-]forkPoint  list all packages that have changed since a fork point, using "git merge-base --fork-point
+  --[no-]fork-point  list all packages that have changed since a fork point, using "git merge-base --fork-point
                      $YOUR_REF"

   --nodes            list a representation of the dependency graph

   --only=only        [default: name,version,private,location] fields to return for each package

   --since=since      list all packages that have changed since a git ref

 EXAMPLES
   $ standard-monorepo list